jaredszajkowski/jaredszajkowski.github.io_congo/content/posts/data-pipelining-with-polygon/index_temp.md

 )
 ```

-Here's the output from above:
+Here's the first 5 rows from the output from above:

 <!-- INSERT_polygon_pull_data_HERE -->